 If you only have one day in Bucharest, follow the itinerary for 1 Day in Bucharest to see all the best places to visit in the capital city.

-Anyone who goes to Bucharest will want to see Palatul Parlamentului (Palace of the Parliament) because the physical characteristics of the building are quite impressive.
+Anyone visiting Bucharest will want to see Palatul Parlamentului (Palace of the Parliament) due to its impressive physical characteristics.

-Ordered the Nicolae Ceausescu, the late dictator during the communist era, the Parliament building was built between 1984 to 1997 in a mix of Socialist realism, modernism and Neoclassical style.
+The Nicolae Ceausescu, the late dictator during the communist era, instructed the construction of the Parliament building.
+It was built between 1984 and 1997 in a mix of Socialist realism, modernism and Neoclassical style.

 The building is over 365,000 sqm and has a volume of 2,550,000 cubic meters.
 Moreover, it is the heaviest building in the world!
 It weighs about 4,098,500 kilograms.
-After all, it is the second largest administrative building in the world (after the US Pentagon).
+And it is the second largest administrative building in the world (after the US Pentagon).

-It might be neat to see the inside of this huge building.
+It might be neat to see the inside of this enormous building.
 And you can tour inside the Parliament building if you are interested.
-But the only available time is at 3 pm.
+But the only available times are at 1 & 3 pm.

-There are free walking tours every day at 10:30 am.
-It takes about 2.5 hours to visit these attractions in Bucharest’s Old Town:
+There are free walking tours every day at 10:30am.
+It takes about 2.5 hours to visit these attractions in Bucharest Old Town:

 - Palatul Voievodal Curtea Veche (Curtea Veche Palace) – Vlad III Dracula’s palace, but only ruins are left.